-- 1. We have considered whether the Broadcasting (Games of National Significance) Amendment Bill ('the Bill'), a member's Bill in the name of Clayton Mitchell MP, is consistent with the rights and freedoms affirmed in the New Zealand Bill of Rights Act 1990 ('the Bill of Rights Act'). - 2.
-We have concluded that the Bill appears to be consistent with the rights and freedoms affirmed in the Bill of Rights Act.
-In reaching that conclusion, we have considered the consistency of the Bill with s 19(1) (freedom from discrimination).
-Our analysis is set out below.
+- 1. We have considered whether the Broadcasting (Games of National Significance) ('the Bill'), a member's Bill in the name of Clayton Mitchell MP, is consistent with the rights and freedoms affirmed in the New Zealand Bill of Rights Act 1990 ('the Bill of Rights Act'). - 2.
+We note the Bill is identical to a previous member's Bill that did not proceed past its first reading in April 2017. - 3.
+We have therefore reached the same conclusion contained in our previous advice that the Bill appears to be consistent with the rights and freedoms affirmed in the Bill of Rights Act.
+In reaching that conclusion, we have considered the consistency of the Bill with s 19 (freedom from discrimination).
+Our analysis conforms with our previous advice, and is set out below.